25th Annual Portfolio Management Conference:

 Contact: Henning Busch, Phone: +49 69 509 54 05 05 10, www.thecapitalgroup.com/europe

 MAINFIRST is an independent European multi-investment boutique with an active management approach.
-The company manages mutual and special funds in the following asset classes: equities, bonds, and multi–asset.
+The company manages its own mutual as well as special funds in the following asset classes: equities, bonds, and multi-asset.
 The Portfolio Management teams act independently in the implementation of their investment ideas and consistently follow their respective investment strategies and philosophies.
 This approach, combined with an authentic corporate culture, provides the optimal basis for generating alpha and creating long-term value for our investors.
-Sustainability aspects are explicitly incorporated into all MainFirst funds and are fully integrated into the decision–making process for active security selection.
+Sustainability aspects are explicitly incorporated into all MainFirst funds and are fully integrated into the decision-making process for active security selection.
 In this way, the company combines the expertise and flexibility of focused investment teams with the strengths and clearly defined processes of a broad-based international platform.